Madder family (Rubiaceae)

 The upper stems terminate in small flat-headed clusters of flowers.
 Individual flowers are about ¼" across, consisting of a tubular corolla with 4 spreading lobes and a green calyx with 4 linear-lanceolate teeth.
 The color of the corolla can vary from pale purplish pink to white; there are conspicuous hairs along its throat.
 The flowers of Long-Leaved Bluets are dimorphic: some flowers have long fertile styles and short aborted stamens, while other flowers have short aborted styles and long fertile stamens.
 Each fertile style has a pair of flattened stigmata at its apex.
 The blooming period occurs from late spring to mid-summer and lasts about a month.
 The flowers are replaced by globoid 2-celled seed capsules that are a little shorter than the teeth of their calyces.
 Each cell of a seed capsule contains several small seeds.
 The root system consists of a small crown with long fibrous roots underneath.
 This wildflower spreads into new areas by reseeding itself.

 Cultivation: The preference is full or partial sun, mesic to dry conditions, and a rather sterile soil that is rocky or gravelly.
 This species will adapt to rock gardens and it is not difficult to cultivate.

-Range & Habitat: Long-Leaved Bluets occurs occasionally in northern and southern Illinois, while in the central section of the state it is largely absent (see Distribution Map).
+Range & Habitat: The native Long-Leaved Bluets occurs occasionally in northern and southern Illinois, while in the central section of the state it is largely absent (see Distribution Map).
 Habitats include dry gravel prairies, hill prairies, rocky glades, and rocky upland woodlands.
 This wildflower is normally found in high quality natural areas.

 Photographic Location: The wildflower garden of the webmaster in Urbana, Illinois.